Welcome to computing at the University of Michigan. You have at your fingertips many wonderful computing resources.

 Here are a few other resources that may be of interest to you as a new U-M staff member:

-ITS Education Services offers hundreds of workshops as well as free online tutorials for staff interested in building their computing skills.
+Technical Training at U-M offers many workshops as well as free online tutorials for staff interested in building their computing skills.